 4. Antiviral drugs

-Antiviral therapy with ribavirin or interferons in viral myocarditis can help to prevent onset of cardiomyopathy, reduce the severity of the disease, and decrease mortality.
+Antiviral therapy with ribavirin or interferons in viral myocarditis can help reduce the severity of the disease, and decrease mortality.

 If the symptoms are severe and medications are not working the way they should, more proactive treatment options might be tried.
 These include the following:

-Intra-aortic balloon pump, also known as IABP, is a therapeutic device.
-It allows the heart to pump more blood and reduce its load.
+• Intra-aortic balloon pump: Also known as IABP, it is a therapeutic device that allows the heart to pump more blood and reduce its load.

-ECMO is a respiratory or cardiac support machine.
-It allows the lungs and heart to function normally.
+• Extracorporeal membrane oxygenation (ECMO): ECMO is a respiratory or cardiac support machine that allows the lungs and heart to function normally.

 Home-care For Myocarditis